Abu al-A'la Mawdudi: Women

-According to Irfan Ahmad, while Maududi opposed all Western influence in Islam, "the greatest threat to morality" to him was "women's visibility" in the bazaar, colleges, theatres, restaurants.
+According to Irfan Ahmad, while Mawdudi opposed all Western influence in Islam, "the greatest threat to morality" to him was "women's visibility" in the bazaar, colleges, theatres, restaurants.
 "Art, literature, music, film, dance, use of makeup by women: all were shrieking signs of immorality."

-Maududi preached that the duty of women is to manage the household, bring up children and provide them and her husband with "the greatest possible comfort and contentment".
-Maududi supported the complete veiling and segregation of women as practiced in most of Muslim India of his time.
+Mawdudi preached that the duty of women is to manage the household, bring up children and provide them and her husband with "the greatest possible comfort and contentment".
+Mawdudi supported the complete veiling and segregation of women as practiced in most of Muslim India of his time.
 Women, he believed, should remain in their homes except when absolutely necessary.
 The only room for argument he saw in the matter of veiling/hijab was "whether the hands and the face" of women "were to be covered or left uncovered."
-On this question Maududi came down on the side of the complete covering of women's faces whenever they left their homes.
+On this question Mawdudi came down on the side of the complete covering of women's faces whenever they left their homes.

 Concerning the separation of the genders, he preached that men should avoid looking at women other than their wives, mothers, sisters, etc. (mahram), much less trying to make their acquaintance.
 He opposed birth control and family planning as a "rebellion against the laws of nature", and a reflection of loss of faith in God—who is the planner of human population—and unnecessary because population growth leads to economic development.
 Mohammad Najatuallah Siddiqui writes: As to the argument that family planning enables better nourishment and education of children, Mawdudi refers to the beneficial effects of adversity and want on human character.

-Maududi opposed allowing women to be either a head of state or a legislator, since "according to Islam, active politics and administration are not the field of activity of the womenfolk."
+Mawdudi opposed allowing women to be either a head of state or a legislator, since "according to Islam, active politics and administration are not the field of activity of the womenfolk."
 They would be allowed to elect their own all-woman legislature which the men's legislature should consult on all matters concerning women's welfare.
 Their legislature would also have "the full right to criticise matters relating to the general welfare of the country," though not to vote on them.

 Music

-Maududi saw music and dancing as social evils.
+Mawdudi saw music and dancing as social evils.
 In describing the wickedness that comes of ignoring Islamic law he included not only leaving the poor to "starvation and destitution" while wallowing in luxury, liquor and drugs, but having "a regular need" for music, satisfied with "musicians, dancing girls, drum-beaters and manufacturers of musical instruments".